ObolNetwork/charon-distributed-validator-cluster/README.md

 ### `make split-existing-keys`: Create a cluster by splitting existing non-dvt validator keys

-This uses the same command as `gen-cluster` command but doesn't create new random keys.
+This uses the same command as `create-cluster` command but doesn't create new random keys.
 Rather existing non-dvt validator keys stored in `./split_keys/` folder are split into threshold BLS partial shares.

 ```